ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 For consistency within PyAnsys libraries, always use ``"""`` to introduce and conclude a docstring, keeping the line length shorter than 70 characters.
-Ensure that there are no blank spaces at the end of a line because they will cause errors in build checks that you will then have to resolve.
+Ensure that there are no blank spaces at the end of a line because they will cause errors in build checks that you will have to resolve.

 A blank line signifies the start of a new paragraph.
 To create a bulleted or numbered list, ensure that there is a blank line before the first item and after the last item.
-Because you use the same markup in your docstrings as you do in RST files, see this `quick reference
+Because you use the same markup in docstrings as you do in RST files, see this `quick reference
 <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_.

 Surround any text that you want to set apart as literal text in double back ticks to render it in a monospace gold font.
 Use double back ticks to surround the names of files, folders, classes, methods, and variables.
 For example::

-  """Initialize the ``Desktop`` class with the version of AEDT to use.``
+  """Initialize the ``Desktop`` class with the version of AEDT to use."""

 .. note::
-   The PyAnsys style uses two back ticks to surround the names of classes, methods, and variables, not the single back tick that is recommended by the  `numpydoc`_ documentation style.
+   The PyAnsys style uses two back ticks to surround the names of classes, methods, and variables, not the single back tick that is recommended by `numpydoc`_ style.